Eliminater30013/GAN/README.md

 - The code was also inspired by [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [FusionNet_Pytorch](https://github.com/GunhoChoi/FusionNet_Pytorch) which were the skeleton of the GANPOP architecture.

-## Structure of the GANPOP
+## In Essence
-- Generate a DATASET, containing an input image (in) and a ground truth (out) that is 256x256x3.
-Pair these images together to a 512x256x3 then split the image dataset to training (train) and testing (test).
+- Generate a DATASET (with Blender for example), containing an input image (in) and a ground truth (out) that is 256x256x3.
+Pair these images together to make a 512x256x3 then split the image dataset to training (train) and testing (test).
 All dataset related functions can be found in input.py.
 Make sure to run *input.py* first if you wanted to create your own test/train folders.
-2. Now if you want to TRAIN your model type this into the terminal:
-" python train.py --dataroot <datapath> --name <experiment_name>  --gpu_ids 0 --display_id 0 --lambda_L1 60
---niter 100 --niter_decay 100 --pool_size 64 --loadSize 256 --fineSize 256
---gan_mode lsgan --lr 0.0002 --which_model_netG fusion " [SINGLE LINE]
-Where the <datapath> is the root path to your test/train dataset e.g. './datasets/DATA' , Where DATA is dataset folder containing test/train
-And <experiment_name> = Your choice of experiment name.N.B.
-This will contain the discriminator and generator pth files (latest_net_D.pth or latest_net_G.pth) after training.
-If you haven't trained but instead want to just test certain models, please rename you discriminator and generator .pth files to latest_net_X.pth where X is either D or G respectively.
+- Train the model on the dataset and at the end of training a .pth file will be generated for both the generator and discriminator (latest_net_G.pth or latest_net_D.pth).
+Once trained, the results will be saved `./checkpoints/<experiment_name>/web/index.html`
+- Alternatively, if you haven't trained but instead just want to Test certain models ensure you have the latest .pth files stored in `./checkpoints/<experiment_name>`, or alternatively invoke --which_epoch option with the epoch.pth file e.g. for 20_net_\[D/G].pth simple type --which_epoch 20.

-FOR EXTRA OPTIONS FOR TRAINING AND TESTING SEE THE OPTIONS FOLDER!!!
+                  *FOR EXTRA OPTIONS FOR TRAINING AND TESTING SEE THE OPTIONS FOLDER!!!*
-E.G. Note that if Load size and and fine size is changed to X then you can provide a X*X*3 image instead
+E.G. Note that if Load size and and fine size is changed to X then you can provide a XxXx3 image instead

-4. Check your training in the ./checkpoints folder and testing in the ./results folder.
+- Once tested, the results will be saved `./results/<experiment_name>/test_latest/index.html`.
-5. After testing, run Optical_Properties.py to see the optical properties of the image.
-Extra helper functions can also be found in this file as well
+- After testing, run Optical_Properties.py to see the optical properties of the image.
+Extra helper functions can also be found in this file as well.
-### In Essence:
-        ideal epoch = 300 AC > DC

         Blender->dataset->input.py->GANPOP[Train->Test]->Optical_Properties.py